-Greenville College offers an Engineering 3/2 program through a cooperative agreement with two top-notch engineering schools; the University of Illinois and Washington University in St. Louis.
+Greenville University offers an Engineering 3/2 program through a cooperative agreement with a top-notch engineering school; Washington University in St. Louis.
 This five year program results in a bachelor of arts from Greenville and a bachelor of science in Engineering from the cooperating school.
-Successful completion of Greenville’s engineering program, with an appropriate GPA, guarantees admission to top quality engineering schools for the remaining two years.
+Successful completion of Greenville’s engineering program, with an appropriate GPA, guarantees admission to WashU engineering school for the remaining two years.
 Check the index under Engineering 3/2 for curriculum information.

 Graduates of the physics program have gone into one of the three careers as outlined above.
 About one-third have gone into high school and college teaching, and one-third have taken positions in government or industrial laboratories.
 Over half of the graduates have taken graduate work in physics and one-sixth have completed Ph.D. programs.
 A study of physics majors during the years 1974-2004 indicates 81 graduates, all of whom entered graduate school or obtained employment in their chosen field.

 All three introductory courses are calculus based.
 Students may enroll in PHY 120 and MTH 115 Calculus I concurrently.
 Concepts involving calculus are developed early in the PHY 120 textbook and in the course so students can handle the topics that are discussed.
 Those students with high school physics as a background start the physics sequence with PHY 120.
 Physics majors, pre-engineers, and prospective secondary school teachers should complete the entire three course physics sequence.